cgregurich/A-Star-Path-Finding-Visualizer/plan.md

 - deal with how things work when the algorithm is running (c should stop it, space pause? what about clicking??)
 - disappointing mouse functionality after path is found. does drag work? right click? etc.
 - when no path is found, clicking and stuff doesn't clear the colored cells
+- found a bug: go through tutorial, get to last page, hit prev once or more, then hit next -> still holds the "done" event listener!